yifan0401/build_intent_classifier/README.md

 Unfortunately, according to the confidential conditions of this project, the datasets used are not provided.
 An outputs example with intent and param label (BIO tagging scheme) shown below.

 <p align="center"><img width="350" alt="An outputs example with intent and param label (BIO tagging scheme)" src="https://user-images.githubusercontent.com/35661072/65373327-e7cf8f00-dc73-11e9-9d58-8b640379d2af.png"></p>

+### Result:
+Obtained 80.81% F1-Score on test set by performing 7.15% better than baseline model.